-Briefly, bions are microscopic vesicles, seen as transitional entities between the non-living and the living; these vesicles move in ways that cannot be explained by purely mechanical movement (Brownian movement); they form more readily if the solution is heated in a way that should kill any spores or “air germs”; and they are often seen to have a blue edge to them–those with the strongest electrical charge have the greatest motility, pulsation and bluish color.
-Bions prepared under sterile conditions with a strong electrical charge chould also be successfully sub-cultured.
+Briefly, bions are microscopic vesicles, seen as transitional entities between the non-living and the living; these vesicles move in ways that cannot be explained by purely mechanical movement (Brownian movement); they form more readily if the solution is heated in a way that should kill any spores or “air germs”; and some—those with the strongest electrical charge—have the greatest motility, pulsation and bluish color.
+Bions prepared under sterile conditions with a strong electrical charge could also be successfully sub-cultured.

 This description of bions is in no way complete, but should give the reader a rudimentary idea of their nature.
 Their discovery played a central role in Reich’s realization that the energy phenomenon he was observing was not electricity as conventionally understood, but a distinct biological energy, which he came to call orgone energy in 1939.

 Reich then explored a possible medical application of his bion work.
 In addition to observing bions in packet-shaped forms, which he called PA bions, he also observed smaller rod shaped bions, which he dubbed “t-bacilli.”
 These two forms of bions seemed antithetical, in that PA bions would render t-bacilli immobile, and could do this without direct physical contact, suggesting some sort of radiation.
 He then began injecting solutions of the different bion forms into mice.
 Those given t-bacilli died, but those first given PA bions and then t-bacilli lived.
 Of those that died following inoculation with t-bacilli, upon autopsy, most were revealed to have cancer or other fatal growths.
 Reich now had the basis for a possible approach to cancer.
-In 1938 he gave a lecture to medical students in Oslo entitled, “Bion Experiments on the Cancer Problem,” and later, once in the United States, devoted an entire book to the problem of cancer, which we will discuss below.
+In 1938 he gave a lecture to medical students in Oslo entitled, “Bion Experiments on the Cancer Problem,” which was expanded into a pamphlet by the same title, published in English in 1939; later, once in the United States, devoted an entire book to the problem of cancer, which we will discuss below.

-One particular form of bion, derived from heating sand to incandescence, called SAPA bions (from Sand Packets), were stronger than others, more energized, and showed a clear blue outline.
-Observing them through the microscope produced conjunctivitis, suggesting that they were emitting some form of radiation.
+One particular form of bion, derived from heating sand to incandescence, called SAPA bions (from Sand Packets), were stronger than others, more energized, and showed a what appeared to be a strong energy field around them.
+Observing them through the microscope produced conjunctivitis, confirming that they were emitting some form of radiation.
 If a quartz slide with SAPA bions was put next to the skin, the skin would redden and when Reich held a test tube of these bions to a wart on his check after some time the wart vanished.
 When SAPA bion preparations were observed in complete darkness they gave off a grayish blue lumination; unexposed film left near these bions became fogged.
 Also a rubber glove exposed to the SAPA bion solution showed a charged effect on an electroscope.
 Gloves would also cause a deflection on the electroscope if left in direct sunlight or on the abdomen of a vegetatively lively (sexually healthy) individual.
-This gave rise to a series of experiments directly on the energetic properties of bion preparations, reported in a pamphlet entitled Drei Versuche am statischen Elektroskop (Three Experiments at the Static Electroscope) (1939).
+This gave rise to a series of experiments directly on the energetic properties of bion preparations, reported in an article entitled Drei Versuche am statischen Elektroskop (Three Experiments at the Static Electroscope), published together with the aforementioned article, “Bion Experiments on the Cancer Problem” (1939).

-Since it seemed clear to Reich that the energy observed visually was radiation of some sort, Reich decided to place bionous solutions in a Faraday cage, a screened enclosure whose stated purpose was to eliminate the influence of external “static electricity” and other forms of energy.
+Since it seemed clear to Reich that the energy observed visually was radiation of some sort, Reich decided to place bionous solutions in a Faraday cage, a screened enclosure whose stated purpose was to eliminate the influence of external “static electricity” and other electromagnetic fields.
 The observed radiation effects of the bionous solutions did not diminish in the enclosure; indeed, they seemed enhanced.
-Later Reich’s work in Oslo with the Faraday cage yielded the insight that led to his orgone energy accumulator, an enclosure consisting of a metal lined inner core (a Faraday cage), surrounded by layers of non-conducting material (such as wool).
+Later Reich’s work in Oslo with the Faraday cage yielded the insight that led to the discovery of orgone energy and the orgone energy accumulator, an enclosure consisting of a metal lined inner core (a Faraday cage), surrounded by layers of non-conducting material (such as wool).
 Eventually multiple layers were used of alternating metal and non-metallic material.

 Reich’s bion experiments did not go unnoticed in Oslo.
 Soon the medical establishment began an extended campaign against Reich in local newspapers, aided by fascistic elements that referred to Reich as a “Jewish pornographer.”
 Reich tended not to respond to the attacks in the letters section of these newspapers, though a number of his friends and colleagues did.
 These attacks, along with his daughters having come to the United States, and the possibility that Nazi Germany might eventually over-run Norway (this happened in April 1940, roughly six months after Reich left for America), all led Reich to leave Oslo for New York.

 Scholars do not agree on what first led Reich to the idea that character armor–a person’s typical way of dealing with undischarged sexual energy–was in some way related to the musculature and other aspects of a person’s neurophysiology.
 Otto Fenichel, an early friend of Reich’s, wrote an article in 1928 which included references to a number of different psychoanalysts’ observations of patterns of muscular rigidity in neurotic patients.
 Reich himself noted that Sándor Ferenczi, aware of the limitations of standard psychoanalysis, looked to the “somatic sphere” for a new approach to therapy.
 Others refer to Reich’s interest in the work of Elsa Gindler, who had developed a form of therapeutic movement and breath.
 Still others insist that Reich’s second long-term partner, Elsa Lindenberg, a dancer, influenced Reich to turn to the body as an avenue to increased therapeutic success.
-Whatever its sources, in Oslo Reich began using a new form of therapy, based on the assumption that character armor was identical (in one sense) to muscular armor.
+Added to these possible sources was Reich’s own keen observations of his patients, their typical posture, facial expressions, and the like.
+Beginning roughly in 1937 while in Oslo Reich began using a new form of therapy, based on the assumption that character armor was identical (in one sense) to muscular armor.
 In Function of the Orgasm Reich reports that he observed deep vegetative reactions in his patients as he worked on their resistance, and out of this observation came the assumed identity.
 The new therapy, which he called “character-analytic vegetotherapy,” had deep breathing as an integral component.
 He first described both the theoretical basis and the practice in Orgasmusreflex, Muskelhaltung und Körperausdruck.
 Zur Technik der charakteranalytischen Vegetotherapie (Orgasm Reflex, Muscular Posture, and Bodily Expression: On the Technique of Character-analytic Vegetotherapy) (1937).
 In this article Reich speaks generally of the relevance of bodily expression to understanding neuroses, the typical chronic tension in the abdominal musculature, and the goal of restoring full and natural breath, while also working on the “dead pelvis.”
 Reich used this form of therapy on patients and trained a handful of Norwegian colleagues to do the same.
 All manner of current bodily therapies, including primal scream, bio-energetics, and other so-called “somatic psychologies,” owe a continuing debt to Reich’s pioneering work; sometimes this debt is acknowledged, but often it goes unmentioned.

 Finally, before leaving Oslo for the United States Reich wrote a second pamphlet meant for limited circulation among friends and colleagues, Die natürliche Organisation der Arbeit in der Arbeitsdemokratie (The Natural Organization of Work in Work-Democracy) (1939).
 That is to say, in the midst of his ground breaking laboratory work and his newly formed therapeutic modality, Reich was still interested in the social dimension that undergirds the sexual dysfunction of society.